JBroks/unicornattractor_issue_tracker/README.md

 #### SQLite

-SQLite is a simple very lightweight database management system used for the project to store data locally.
+SQLite is a simple, very lightweight database management system used for the project to store data locally.

 #### PostgreSQL